Irene-Chola/Massachusetts-General-Hospital-Data-Analysis-Project/README.md

 # Massachusetts General Hospital Data Analysis Project
 ## Project Background
-Massachusetts General Hospital (Mass General or MGH) is the original and largest teaching hospital of Harvard Medical School located in the West End neighborhood of Boston, Massachusetts.
+[Massachusetts General](http://massgeneral.org/about/) or MGH is the original and largest teaching hospital of Harvard Medical School located in the West End neighborhood of Boston, Massachusetts.
 It is the third oldest general hospital in the United States and has a capacity of 999 beds.
+Currently, MGH captures and stored patient information in electronic health records (EHRs).
+An EHR is an electronic system used and maintained by healthcare systems to collect and store patients’ medical information.

 ----